CS 475/575 -- Spring Quarter 2024

 What is the K-Means Algorithm?

-1. From the list of cities, randomly pick NUMCAPITALS to be the initial state capitals.
-In the sample code, I didn't do random -- I picked them at uniform intervals from the list.
-Record these city's longitude and latitude as the list of capitals.
+1. From the list of cities, one could choose randomk NUMCAPITALS to be the initial state capitals.
+BUT DON'T!
+In the sample code, I picked them at uniform intervals from the list.
+We will use that instead.
+Record these citys' longitude and latitude as the list of capitals.

 2. Go through all the cities and figure out which of the NUMCAPITALS they are closest to.
 Use Pythagoran distance.
 Assign them to belong to that capital.
 (Yes, I know doing Pythagorean distance on longitude-latitude doesn't really give correct distance.
 But, it's clearer to understand.
 Deal with it.)